 Alberta Highway #40 or Kananaskis Trail is a scenic 734-km (456-mi) road through western Alberta, Canada.
 The road consists of segmented sections and connects Coleman in Crowsnest Pass Municipality in the south to Grande Prairie in the north.
-The Highwood Pass is the highest point of the highway with an elevation of 2,206 m (7,238 ft).
-Highway 40, which is mostly paved with some gravel sections, is closed for winter from December to mid-June.
+The Highwood Pass is the highest point of the highway with an elevation of 7,238 ft (2,206 m).
+Highway 40 is mostly paved with some gravel sections.

-A 160-km trip along Kananaskis Trail from the Trans Canada Highway to Longview will take you a through a kaleidoscope of landscapes: from broad prairies to the snow-capped peaks of the Rockies.
+A 100-mi (160-km) trip along Kananaskis Trail from the Trans Canada Highway to Longview will take you through a kaleidoscope of landscapes: from broad prairies to the snow-capped peaks of the Rockies.
 Highwood Pass, the highest paved pass in the country, provides lots of opportunities for hiking within the Peter Lougheed Provincial Park.
 Enjoy scenic views of the Misty Range with the peaks of Mount Rae, Mount Arethusa, and the Elbow Pass.

 Along Highway 40, you can find many designated campsites with various degrees of service from none to hot water showers and electrical plugs.
 For those who prefer more comfy accommodation, the towns and cities are within an hour or two from the highway with plenty of hotels to choose from.

 The Highway 40 road trip would take about two days to complete by car.
 It's also possible to ride a bike, but keep in mind that the gravel sections of the road are rather challenging.
 Additionally, trucks passing by are a frequent hazard.

 Is Hwy 40 in Alberta paved?